 There are times when remote work is a useful and necessary solution.
 It might be on a short-term basis such as working from home during a snowstorm or for a longer period such as during the COVID-19 pandemic.
-The Association encourages flexibility in employee work arrangements where it is possible and practical to do so without compromising the efficiency and effectiveness of operations.
+The organization encourages flexibility in employee work arrangements where it is possible and practical to do so without compromising the efficiency and effectiveness of operations.

 Telecommuting is an employee privilege and not a guarantee or an entitlement.
-All telecommuting arrangements require the approval of the employee's supervisor and may require a work plan and tracking of time.
+All telecommuting arrangements require the approval of the employee's direct supervisor and may require a work plan and tracking of time.
 Due to the nature of work, telecommuting cannot be implemented for all positions.
-Some areas will have greater flexibility to facilitate telecommuting and as such, there will be variation across the Association in ability to adopt this policy.
+Some areas will have greater flexibility to facilitate telecommuting and as such, there will be variation across the organization with respect to the applicability of this policy.